micahyoung/docker-mtls-socket-proxy/README.md

-# Container image for mutual TLS access to to Docker Daemon
+# Container image for Mutual TLS access to Docker Daemon
-A secure, easier-to-use alternative to docker daemon's built-in mutual TLS settings.
-Mutual TLS from a client is terminated at the container then proxied to a docker daemon via a bind-mounted docker socket.
+A secure, easier-to-use alternative to enabling Docker daemon's [built-in mutual TLS settings](https://docs.docker.com/engine/security/https) that works on default daemon installations.

+Mutual TLS connections from docker clients are securely terminated at a container then proxied to a docker daemon via a bind-mounted docker socket.

 ## Requirements
-* Docker daemon with accessible IP
+* Docker daemon with default settings (Linux or Windows)
+  * Note: daemon does not need to be listing on network port, only needs default socket listener
-* Hostname for your docker daemon IP (either DNS name or /etc/host entry)
+* Hostname for your docker daemon host's IP (either DNS name or /etc/host entry)
   * Note: `host.docker.internal` may already be present on [Docker Desktop](https://docs.docker.com/docker-for-mac/networking/#use-cases-and-workarounds)

 ## Usage
+* Build the image locally on a Docker daemon
+    ```bash
+    # Linux
+    docker build --tag mtlssocketproxy -f Dockerfile.linux .

+    # Windows
+    docker build --tag mtlssocketproxy -f Dockerfile.windows .
+    ```
+    * Note: no certs are included in the image.
+It will not be runnable without the final steps below.

 * Generate `ca`, `server`, and `client` certs (official [instructions](https://docs.docker.com/engine/security/https/#create-a-ca-server-and-client-keys-with-openssl))
     * Self-signed example
     ```bash
-    HOST=host.docker.internal
+    HOST=host.docker.internal  # set to your hostname

     mkdir -p certs
     pushd certs